in

 John Soares' Biography

-John spent his childhood in Oakland, California, but after graduation, he and his girlfriend moved to the town of Visalia, located nearby.
+John spent his childhood in Oakland, California, but after graduation, he and his girlfriend moved to the nearby town of Visalia.
 They married and opened a family business selling donuts.
 However, their shop was burned, and financial trouble became too strong to break their marriage.

 They divorced, and after some time, he accepted an offer from his friend Sally Kelly, who promised to find him a job in Las Vegas.
-As he said later, Sally "forgot" to tell him that the job was illegal.
-Kelly was a petty cheater who hunted in casinos stealing coins and tokens forgotten by players in the tray slots.
-Often he agreed with unscrupulous dealers to use them to beat the casino.
+As he said later, Sally "forgot" to tell him the job was illegal.
+Kelly was a petty fraudster who hunted in casinos, stealing coins and tokens forgotten by players in the tray slots.
+Often, he agreed with unscrupulous dealers to use them to beat the casino.

 Soares' First Prison Term